iamyogeshmore/E-Commerce-Website-for-Electronics/README.md

 - [Features](#features)
 ## Introduction

-Your React E-commerce App is a web application that allows users to browse and shop for electronics products online.
+ React E-commerce App is a web application that allows users to browse and shop for electronics products online.
 It provides a user-friendly interface for viewing and purchasing products.

 ## Features